Summer Schools

 Overview

 The Essex Human Rights Summer School will cover a wide range of topics related to professional practice in human rights.
-Taught by an international faculty of leading experts in the field, the Summer School will examine human rights research methods, advocacy and campaigning strategies, and aspects of professional development.
-The programme includes sessions that address growing challenges human rights professionals face and highlights opportunities to overcome them.
+Taught by an international faculty of leading experts in the field, the Summer School will examine human rights research and advocacy methods and aspects of professional development.
+The programme includes sessions that address online and offline challenges for human rights and highlight emerging good practices in responding to polarisation and promoting societal cohesion.
 The curriculum is designed to build the capacity of both mid-career human rights professionals and postgraduate students to be successful human rights defenders and researchers.

 Three books in a stack on a desk